 - Have FUN!
 Social media can and should be one of the most enjoyable parts of your marketing strategy, and if you’re enjoying yourself your audience will identify and respond to that.

 As an impartial organisation, the Fringe Society is unable to provide a marketing service for individual shows.
 Our job is to get local, national and international media, as well as audiences both at home and abroad, interested in the Fringe as a whole.

-However, we are happy to share and engage with your own promotion on social media where possible, providing the posts are purely informational – we are unable to share anything with an opinion or preference attached or implied, so try to avoid superlatives like saying your show is "hilarious" or "unmissable".
-Our social media handles and hashtag (@edfringe, #edfringe) get very busy during August, so there's a chance we may miss your post among the noise – if you'd like us to share something, the best thing to do is drop us a DM with a link to it.
+However, we are happy to share and engage with your own promotion on Twitter and Facebook providing the posts are purely informational – we are unable to share anything with an opinion or preference attached or implied, so try to avoid superlatives like saying your show is "hilarious" or "unmissable".

 Promoting a show on social

 Social is not primarily a commercial platform, and you should be realistic about the fact that you’re unlikely to sell hundreds of tickets as a direct result of your activity.
 Your aim for social media should be to spread the word about your show and let audiences know who you are.